André Bouchard (policeman): Early career

 In June 1970, Bouchard joined the Montreal Police, where he often fought with the outlaw bikers that infested Montreal, especially members of the Popeye Moto Club.
 Bouchard stated in an interview: "Don't forget this was before the Charter of Rights.
 You saw a guy walking up the street in his colours, you kicked the shit out of him and that was it".
-Bouchard recalled that when saw members of the Popeyes wearing their grey jackets, he was beat them as he told them: "What did we tell you last time?
+Bouchard recalled that when he saw members of the Popeyes wearing their grey jackets, he would beat them as he told them: "What did we tell you last time?
 We'd rip the shit out of his colours and throw them on the floor.
 And then we'd walk way.
 That was the way it worked.
 It was [biker] grey or [police] blue".
 Bouchard argued outlaw bikers only respect violence, and it was necessary to beat them.
 At a sensitivity class intended to teach the police about the outlaw biker subculture in the early 1970s, a group of bikers were brought in and one of them wanted to know how the police should react if he say something to the police, leading to Bouchard to reply that he would assault any biker who said such things to himself with his nightstick.
 Bouchard was expelled from the class and he stated: "The bikers didn't like me since, and I don't like them since.
 I always hated these guys.
 I would see them on the streets and they'd piss me off.
 I just didn't like them".

 The Popeyes, whom Bouchard enjoyed beating up, were considered to be the most violent of the 350 or so outlaw biker gangs in Quebec in the 1960s-1970s.
 Bouchard stated the principle rivals of the Popeyes, namely Satan's Choice and the Devil's Disciples, were no-where close to be the same level of viciousness displayed by the Popyeyes.
 Bouchard also served on the police hockey team where he excelled at fighting.
 The journalists Julien Sher and William Marsden described Bouchard as a man weighing 149 pounds with a "compact, lean" look and a very combative streak.